 *Source: Diagnosis Autism: Now What?
 A Simplified Biomedical Approach, The Autism File - Issue 32 200

-1. Reducing the toxic load: “Autism—The Biomedical Basics,” by Polly Hattemer is an excellent resource.
+1. Reducing the toxic load: Achieving a non-toxic life and today's world is almost impossible.
+Understanding what is toxic, how they are harmful and how to avoid toxins will help reduce intake.
+“Autism—The Biomedical Basics,” by Polly Hattemer is an excellent resource.

 3. Increasing nutrients for the body: quality multi-vitamins and minerals, high dose B6, magnesium, fish oils, amino acids, melatonin and glutathione.